-ATC Air Traffic Control.

-Biosecurity Waste.
-Waste material or refuse that is required to be contained and controlled until treatment renders it no further biosecurity risk.

-CAA Civil Aviation Authority of New Zealand.

-CAR Civil Aviation Rule(s).

-Cesspit Point at which surface water enters the stormwater system.
-Designed to retain silt and debris to prevent it from entering the stormwater system.
+- ATC Air Traffic Control. - Biosecurity Waste.
+Waste material or refuse that is required to be contained and controlled until treatment renders it no further biosecurity risk. - CAA Civil Aviation Authority of New Zealand. - CAR Civil Aviation Rule(s). - CesspitPoint at which surface water enters the stormwater system.
+Designed to retainsilt and debris to prevent it from entering the stormwater system.

-This page last amended: :08-08-19

-Review frequency: Two Yearly Owner: Head of Risk and Assurance

-Preliminary Pages

-ES Auckland Airport Engineering Services Department
+Auckland Airport Engineering Services Department